chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

-After you have logged in,  you will be able to navigate to the 'My Collections' page where you can view all of the datasets that you have uploaded to the portal.
+It should be noted that collections are displayed with specific metadata about the collections (including assays(s) used, organism(s) profiled, number of cells in the collection, the tissue profiled, and the disease state studied).
+After you have logged in,  you will be able to navigate to the 'My Collections' page where you can view all of the datasets that you have uploaded to the portal (if you are just starting out, the 'My Collections' view will be empty).